-The first prototype of the Spore Aerosol Generator applies a horizontal airflow onto fungal cultures.
-Consequently, the generation of bioaerosols is possible in a controllable and easy manner.
-This aerosolization setup was described in the mentioned publication and allows for different operation modes by changing the air velocity, as stated by the authors.
-With low air velocities applied to the fungal cultures, aerosolization of fungal fragments with a size below 1 µm is possible.
-To aerosolize fungal spores, the air velocity needs to be increased (Lee et al., (2009)).
+The first prototype of the spore aerosol generator applies a horizontal air flow to fungal cultures.
+Thus, the generation of bioaerosols is possible in a controllable and simple way.
+This aerosolisation set-up was described in the publication mentioned above and, according to the authors, allows different modes of operation by changing the air velocity.
+At low air velocities applied to the fungal cultures, aerosolisation of fungal fragments with a size below 1 µm is possible.
+To aerosolise fungal spores, the air velocity must be increased (Lee et al., (2009)).

 The Advanced Spores Monitoring (ASMO) project at the Lucerne University of Applied Sciences and Arts is an Innosuisse project in which Agroscope and Swisens are working together to implement real-time aflatoxin and spore monitoring for the food processing industry.

 To accomplish the project goal, fungal spores need to be measured with the air-flow cytometer Swisens Poleno, which provides valuable information about bioaerosol particles with holographic imaging and fluorescence measurements.

 It is expected that the fluorescence emission of fungal spores and particles in general changes if they are aerosolized by altering their surrounding or state.
 Therefore, a gentle aerosolization method is needed which is easily controllable and preserves the natural state of the spores.
 The generation of a dataset of unchanged particles is crucial to eventually detect and classify them in their natural environment.

 With a similar aerosolization setup designed and built by Swisens AG, we could reproduce the results described in the scientific publication of Lee et al. (2009).